4DGenome/conseq/README.md

 - FASTQ files with 1,000 and 2x1,000 reads for single and paired end samples, respectively, organised by HTS application and sequencing run date (`data/<data_type>/raw/<sequencing_run_date>`)
 - data processed with core analysis pipelines (e.g. RNA-seq pipeline) (`data/<data_type>/samples`)

-For information on how data are structured see below [Structured and hierarchical data organisation](#structured-and-hierarchical-data-organisation).
+For information on how data are structured see [Structured and hierarchical data organisation](#structured-and-hierarchical-data-organisation).

 ### Metadata